Reecepbcups/craft-nfts/ROUGH-ONFT-IMPLIMENTATION/readme.md

 Needed:
 - When making a property, have a list of set broad types (Home, Business, Apartment, etc.)
-- When creating a property and it is all setup, return the uuid in an easy to click format to copy paste (in game plugin)
+- When creating a property and it is all setup, return the uuid in an easy to click format to copy paste (in game plugin) (Maybe we could return the format which is in info.json ! just ensure there is a , at the end)

 Setup:
-- setup the real estate in game including: (PUT VALUES HERE WE NEED)
+- setup the real estate in game including all the keys, maybe we base64 encode this? but then again may not be a good idea.
 - Take screenshots of the real estate, edit the filename = the token name.
 Ex: 0001.png.
 - Set the string name with a key of the UUID of this property (Will will query the API for all our needs)

-1) Upload files to the link in upload.py
+1) Upload files to the link (ipfs) in upload.py
 - Get the return value from the right, and copy paste to the returnOutput variable exactly
 - Run the script, it will dump the filename->ipfs link as file ipfs_links.json.

-2)
+(This way we can add the correct image -> the correct NFT)

 2) Next we need to mint the nft tokens from the onft collection.
 - Open the mint.py file.
+- Ensure we remove any keys from the API which is not used in the NFT data via removeWebappAPIThings
+- edit the values at the top to our desired
+- run it for all NFTs for that collection